 No matter what your major, you can take entrepreneurship and innovation courses or pursue a minor to work toward your goal of business ownership, social change, or both.

 Want to test-drive your business?
-Sign up for one of 12 retail storefronts operated by the student-run Clark Collective, right next to campus.
+Sign up for our wildly popular weekly popups on Red Square operated by the student-run Clark Collective.

 Through our annual Clark Tank challenge, you can apply for seed money to launch your entrepreneurial project, with the chance to earn additional awards.